 Trusts - how to add a trust to a plan

 You can add an existing or new trust into your plan by clicking the + button at bottom right and selecting Investments.
 Under Type on the investments screen you will find a range of trusts.
 Depending on the type of trust you select, you will be able to enter the trust structure as either Bare or Discretionary.
-If you are entering a new trust, such as an Other Trust, you will be able to model the transfer of money into a trust using Transfers.
-If you selected Bare trust this will be treated as a PET, if it is a Discretionary trust, this will be treated as a CLT.
+If you are entering a new trust, such as an Other Trust, set the wrapper up with a zero balance and then model the transfer of money into the trust using Transfers.
+The transfer will be recognised by the software as a PET iff you selected Bare trust or if it is a Discretionary trust, the transfer will be treated as a CLT.

-If you have an existing trust in the plan, you should use the Carryover Assumptions screen to record any PETs made in the past 7 years.
+If you have an existing trust in the plan, enter the trust and its existing balance on the Dashboard but use the Carryover Assumptions screen to record any PETs made in the past 7 years or CLTs made in the past 14 years.
 The software will then include these in the IHT calculations if you model early death, and will apply taper relief, where applicable, to reduce any IHT payable.

 Protection policies - written in trust